matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/connect-mo/database-client-tools.md

 For more information on deployment, see [Deployment FAQs](../../FAQs/deployment-faqs.md).

+!!! note
+    MatrixOne and the client use non-encrypted transmission by default.
+Refer to [Data Transmission Encryption](../../Security/TLS-introduction.md) to enable encrypted transmission.

 ## Connect to the MatrixOne Server through Navicat

 1. Open a new terminal and enter into the following command: